South Carolina Cruise Ship Injuries Lawyer

 - Sexual harassment and other criminal acts committed by the ship’s crew members and other ship passengers

-- Catastrophes occurring on the ship, including collisions, sinking, and fires
+- Catastrophes occurring onboard the vessel, including collisions, sinking, and fires

-In the U.S., those cruise ships that depart from a U.S. port are considered “common carriers” as described under the Federal Shipping Act of 1984.
-Under the Act, common carriers such as cruise ships owe their passengers a heightened duty of care.
-According to this heightened duty of care, cruise operators must protect the passengers against physical harm, while also getting the passengers to arrive safely to their final destination.
+In the United States, however, any cruise ship that departs from a U.S. port is a “common carrier” as described under the Federal Shipping Act of 1984.
+Under this law, common carriers such as cruise ships owe their passengers a heightened duty of care.
+This means these cruise operators must:

-What does this all mean?
-While foreign law may apply in your circumstances, and while you may have signed a waiver of liability, you should not be afraid to seek compensation for an injury.
-Our attorneys will walk you through the process so you understand your rights and are compensated fully.
+While foreign law may apply in your case and you signed a waiver of liability, you could still qualify to seek and recover compensation for your accident and injuries.
+Our attorneys will walk you through the process and answer your questions about seeking compensation as we proceed.

 Contact Anastopoulo Law Firm for Legal Representation

-Our attorneys are trained litigators with years of experience with maritime law.
-We can provide legal representation in your personal injury case to help you receive the just compensation you deserve.
-Contact the South Carolina cruise ship injury attorneys at Anastopoulo Law Firm today for a free consultation.
+Our South Carolina trial attorneys have years of experience with personal injury and maritime law.
+We may be able to provide legal representation in your cruise injury case and help fight for just compensation.
+You can connect with our South Carolina cruise ship injury attorneys today for a free case review.

 Call (800) 313-2546 to speak to an Anastopoulo Law Firm team member about your case for free.